The objectives for a particular grade are a wonderful bird’s eye perspective on what students should be able to do by the end of the grade.

 For this, and most any objective, we want to come up with activities that get students practicing the objective in speaking, listening, reading and writing.

 Later, once students have understood the vocabulary of the objective and what they need to do to accomplish it, we can move on to more difficult grade-level texts.
-Only, now they will be far less overwhelmed from trying to learn everything at once.

 We can use the following progression to accomplish the objective utilizing all 4 language domains: listening, speaking, reading and writing.

 - Starting with a quick & easy passage, students read the passage and organize information on a graphic organizer.

 - Students then turn and talk in order to share what they have written down on their graphic organizer.

 - Students then listen to a grade-level passage or part of a grade-level passage.

 - Students listen for the details they need to complete a new graphic organizer like the one they have already completed.